smallcham/discjvm/README.md

 # use lstore_3 stored the long number not equals with the pushed long number, set pointer to 120826

 # complete the method "parse_param_types"

+# complete the opcode "instanof" and complete the next native method stat0